 As discussed above, Stifel's TPWG is responsible for the analysis, selection and onboarding of the mutual funds, ETFs and Advisers (including their specific Portfolios) to be made available on our platform.
 The TPRG is represented on the TPWG and provides due diligence, as requested, in support of such onboarding considerations.
-From time to time, select mutual funds, ETF and/or Portfolios from the broad universe of those that are approved become part of our Mutual Fund Recommended List, ETF Recommended List and/or SMA Recommended List (discussed above) as applicable.
-In selecting mutual funds and/or ETFs to be made available for purchase broadly, and in choosing those to be included on the respective Recommended List, the TPWG (and, as applicable, the TPRG) considers many factors, including, but not limited to, a fund's investment objectives and style, long-term performance records. volatility and risk levels, tracking error, and annual expense ratios (i.e., costs).
-In constructing and monitoring the Portfolios available in the discretionary Fundamentals, Unison, and Spectrum Programs, the TPRG reviews such securities on an ongoing basis and, as applicable, adjusts such Portfolios when a current holding is downgraded or no longer recommended by our firm.
-Additional information about factors considered in selecting Advisers, Portfolios or other investments to be including on the Stifel Recommended Lists is provided under the section "Portfolio Management Selection and Evaluation" in our Wrap Fee Brochure.
+In selecting mutual funds and/or ETFs to be made available for purchase broadly, the TPWG considers many factors including, but not limited to, a fund's investment objectives and style, long-term performance records, volatility and risk levels, tracking error, and annual expense ratios (i.e., costs).
+From time to time, select mutual funds, ETF and/or Portfolios from the broad universe of those that are approved are selected for TPRG's Mutual Fund Recommended List, ETF Recommended List or SMA Recommended List, as applicable.
+The TPRG's Recommended Lists contain products that, in the opinion of our due diligence staff, are among the strongest offerings of their product type available at Stifel.

+In constructing and monitoring the applicable Portfolios available in the Fundamentals and Spectrum Programs, the TPRG reviews such securities on an ongoing basis and, as applicable, adjusts such Portfolios when a current holding is downgraded or no longer recommended by our firm.
+Additional information about factors considered in selecting Advisers, Portfolios or other investments to be including on the Stifel Recommended Lists is provided under the section "Portfolio Management Selection and Evaluation" above.